What project, innovation, research or leadership initiative will you share that changes the face of sustainability in higher education in Hawaii?

 - Produce do-able action plans for the UH System Sustainability Strategy

 - Encourage collaboration and coordination across the state’s higher education institutions

 - Share case studies, best practices, and challenges through concurrent sessions and a poster session in key topic areas such as recycling, energy efficiency, transportation, curriculum, student life, food systems, and campus operations

 - Learn skills to support sustainability transformation on campus and beyond

 - Help to improve/beautify the host institution and the community it serves through a service project

-- Integrate the Hawaiian perspective on the natural environment and honor Hawaiian culture and history; honor, in particular, the place where the event is hosted
+- Learn from the Hawaiian perspective on the natural environment and honor Hawaiian culture and history; honor, in particular, the place where the event is hosted

 - Be as close to Zero Waste as possible

 - Allow time for talking story and relationship building

 - Balance work on broad-based sustainability strategies (policies, positions, assessments) and work on specific topics/projects